FerretDB/FerretDB/website/blog/2023-02-02-5-database-alternatives-mongodb-2023.md

 GaussDB is especially good for gaming applications that require enterprise-class performance, high flexibility and storage capacity, and a friendly UI.
 The ease of adding compute nodes makes it perfect for online gaming scenarios with high-concurrency levels.

+### Notable Mention: ToroDB

+ToroDB is not a part of this list due to the limited activity on the project in recent years; however, it's another MongoDB alternative that's worthy of mention.

+[ToroDB](https://www.torodb.com/) is an open source database service built to read and convert MongoDB NoSQL to SQL.
+With PostgreSQL as the storage layer, ToroDB doesn't use jsonb; Instead, it uses a relational approach to store data.
+ToroDB also implements the MongoDB protocol, making it compatible with most MongoDB applications.

+Despite ToroDB's potential as a viable MongoDB alternative, one big red flag is the absence of consistent updates or improvements on the database project for a while now, making it an unlikely choice for would-be users.
+In fact, there hasn’t been any activity on the project since 2019.
+Nevertheless, the project is still available on GitHub, and users can happily experiment with it.

 ## Choosing the MongoDB alternative for your app